krishvaghasiya705/krishvaghasiya705/README.md

 🔄 Background:
 Previously worked in web design & frontend development.
-Now shifting fully towards creative textile & embroidery design.
+Now shifting fully towards creative textile & embroidery design. but in brain there is a space for web design

 📌 Status:
 Learning • Practicing • Improving daily